vl4sty/MouseInjectorDuck/README.md

 * NOTE: Some aspects may break when a game is started with overclocking.
 Requires testing.
 * PCSX2 Settings: **Disable** *'Settings->Interface->Double-Click Toggles Fullscreen'* | **Enable** *'Settings->Interface->Hide Cursor In Fullscreen'*
 * RDR Gatling/Final Scene Fix: Start a new game on a new name.
 When in-game, pause and quit back to menu.
 Reload your main save.
-* Place cheat files in 'cheats' folder in the main PCSX2 directory.
-In PCSX2 go to 'Settings/Emulation' and tick 'Enable Cheats'.
+* Place cheat files in 'cheats/PS2' folder in the main PCSX2 directory.
+In PCSX2 go to 'Settings->Emulation' and tick 'Enable Cheats'.

 # ManyMouse